clach04/percol/README.md

 Percol has not been updated in a few years, hence the fork.
 Also available from PyPi https://pypi.org/project/percolator/

+I would describe percol / percolator as a Python (fzf)[https://github.com/junegunn/fzf] clone BUT percol predates fzf :-)

+Can be used a library under Windows and Unix/Linux, and also as a command line tool Unix/Linux ONLY.

 Original readme below.

                                     __